 As you are likely discovering, administering the trust of your loved one is a great deal of work.
 There are many responsibilities that you take on when you accept the role of successor trustee.
 One of these duties is to ensure that trust assets are taken care of.
 To do so, you must first take title to the assets.
-When the assets were not held in trust prior to your loved one’s passing, the procedure for taking title is different than it is when the assets are already in trust.
+When the assets that weren’t held in trust prior to your loved one’s passing, the procedure for taking title is different than it is when the assets are already in trust.

 While the procedure for taking title varies depending on the asset type, following is an overview for some of the more common types of assets.